 Select the appropriate Protect or Release radio control, check Include Subfolders if you wish to recursively include subcontent, Browse to the target folder, then choose Protect (or Release) to begin.
 As noted, you will be given a warning if your Login Session is not suitable, though you can proceed.

 Conversion will start immediately after you make your selection.
-SSProtect will first search the folder's items and all subfolders, computing the total number of items that are candidates for the chosen operation (which can lead to a slight delay).
+SSProtect will first search the folder's items and all subfolders, computing the total number of items that are candidates for the chosen operation.
 The software will then proceed to begin the conversion, launching numerous external processes that operate in tandem.

 Concurrent Operations governs the number of processes executed in parallel.
 You can change this value prior to making your selection to fine-tune performance.
 If you have no other applications using significant amounts of CPU or disk access, you can usually select 4 Concurrent Operations for each processor in your host computer.
 The most typical optimum choice is to have half as many Concurrent Operations as you have target files, though this is often impractical.